klee669/certified_curve_projections/README.md

 * Tracking is designed for **codimension-1** curves (systems where the Jacobian drops rank by 1).
 * Interval radius `r` is automatically adjusted during tracking.
 * Certification of steps is performed by Krawczyk operator-based method.
-* Works both in low and moderately high precision (default is standard `ComplexField`).

 ## Requirements